History of NYOS

 1 April 1993

-NYOS receives the Classic FM Red Award for outstanding contribution to classical music.
+NYOS received the Classic FM Red Award for outstanding contribution to classical music.

 1994